dashingsoft/pyarmor/README.md

 PyArmor is published as shareware, free trial version never expires, but there are some limitations:

-* The maximum size of code object is about 32768 bytes in trial version
+* The trial version could not obfuscate the big scripts
-* All the trial version uses same public capsule other than private capsule
+* The trial version uses same public capsule other than private capsule
-* In trial version the module could not be obfuscated by advanced mode if there are more than about 30 functions (code objects) in this module.
-* ...
+* The trial version could not download the core libraries of extra platforms

 For details, refer to [PyArmor License](https://pyarmor.readthedocs.io/en/latest/license.html).